lkamil/Geometric-Shapes-in-GJ876/README.md

 ## Install

-Download this repo and then simply run<br>
+Download this repo and simply run<br>
 `$ npm install`